West Gate Tunnel

-The West Gate Tunnel, formerly known as the Western Distributor, is a four kilometre toll road currently under construction in Melbourne, Australia, to link the West Gate Freeway at Yarraville with the Port of Melbourne and CityLink at Docklands via twin tunnels beneath Yarraville, as well as a bridge and elevated road section.
+The West Gate Tunnel, formerly known as the Western Distributor, is an 8 km freeway-standard toll road in Melbourne, Australia, linking the West Gate Freeway at Yarraville with the Port of Melbourne and CityLink at Docklands.
+The western half of the toll road consists of twin tunnels - an eastbound tunnel, known as Bundawanh Tunnel, approximately 2.8 km long, and a westbound tunnel, known as Eureka Tunnel, approximately 4 km long - while the eastern half consists of a new bridge over the Maribyrnong River and an elevated road above Footscray Road.

-The $10 billion project was proposed by infrastructure company Transurban in 2014 as a means of alleviating congestion on the M1 corridor, providing a new river crossing as an alternative to the West Gate Bridge and moving trucks out of residential streets in the city's inner west.
-The freeway-standard link includes two tunnels with three lanes each that are approximately 4 km long outbound and 2.8 km long inbound, a new bridge over the Maribyrnong River, and an elevated road above Footscray Road.
-The project will also widen the West Gate Freeway from eight to 12 lanes between the M80 Ring Road and the West Gate Bridge.
+The tunnel project replaced an earlier $680 million freight route proposal, the West Gate Distributor, which the Victorian Labor Party had taken to the 2014 state election as an alternative to the abandoned East West Link tollway.

-The tunnel project replaced an earlier $680 million freight route, the West Gate Distributor, which the Australian Labor Party had taken to the 2014 state election as an alternative to the abandoned East West Link tollway.
-The construction cost was initially announced as $5.5 billion.
+The Labor government announced in December 2015 that it would proceed with the tunnel project, with an initial construction cost of $5.5 billion.
+Planning approvals were granted in December 2017 and major construction began in January 2018.
+It was scheduled for completion on 30 September 2022, although delays related to disposal of contaminated soil pushed its opening back 3 years with an eventual cost of $10.2 billion.
+It opened on 14 December 2025.

-The Victorian government announced in December 2015 it would proceed with the project.
-Planning approvals were granted in December 2017 and major construction of the tunnel and elevated tollway began in January 2018.
-It was scheduled for completion on 30 September 2022, although delays related to disposal of contaminated soil have pushed back its opening into 2025 and its cost may be as high as $11.9 billion.
+Route

-It is scheduled to open by the end of 2025.
+The West Gate Tunnel commences with two separate interchanges with the West Gate Freeway in Yarraville - the first portal to the Eureka Tunnel servicing out-going westbound traffic, then the second portal to the Bundawanh Tunnel servicing in-bound eastbound traffic 1.4 km further east - and heads northeast as a pair of subterranean tunnels, each with three lanes, continuing underneath Yarraville.
+The tunnels emerge to the surface to immediately cross the Maribyrnong River, and continues east as dual-carriageway elevated freeway running above Footscray Road, through the industrial precinct of West Melbourne, with ramps connecting freight traffic directly to the Port of Melbourne.
+After continuing east under CityLink through the South Dynon railway yards, the road then shares a series of at-grade intersections with access roads to Docklands and the city, before eventually terminating at the intersection with Dynon Road in West Melbourne.